Coupled Evolutionary Behavioral and Disease Dynamics under Reinfection Risk: Introduction

-Selfish adoption of protective behavior against epidemics has been studied in the framework of game theory \cite{chang2020game,huang2021game}; both static or single-shot games to model vaccination decisions \cite{hota2019game,trajanovski2015decentralized} and dynamic games that model evolution of protective decisions \cite{theodorakopoulos2013selfish,eksin2016disease,huang2019differential,hota2020impacts} have been analyzed for the SIS epidemic in recent past.
-Most of these works explore structural properties of the equilibrium strategies and epidemic evolution under those strategies.
+In the absence of suitable medicines or vaccines, particularly at the onset of an epidemic, individuals adopt protective measures (such as wearing masks or maintaining social distancing) in order to avoid becoming infected, often in a strategic and decentralized manner.
+Thus, adoption of protective behavior both affects and is affected by the level of infection prevalence.
+Consequently, selfish adoption of protective behavior has been studied in the framework of game theory \cite{chang2020game,huang2021game}.
+For the SIS epidemic, both static or single-shot games to model vaccination decisions \cite{hota2019game,trajanovski2015decentralized} and dynamic games that model evolution of protective decisions \cite{theodorakopoulos2013selfish,eksin2016disease,huang2019differential,hota2020impacts} have been analyzed in recent past.
 Specifically, in \cite{theodorakopoulos2013selfish}, individuals in a well-mixed population decide whether or not to adopt protection (which eliminates the risk of infection) at a certain cost, and epidemic evolution under optimal protection strategies is studied.
-This setting is generalized in \cite{eksin2016disease} and \cite{hota2020impacts} to include different types of networked interactions.

-However, the problem of a large group of strategic individuals finding or learning equilibrium strategies is quite challenging \cite{daskalakis2009complexity,sandholm2010population}.
-In settings with a large population of agents, {\it evolutionary dynamics} have been proposed and their convergence behavior to the set of equilibria are analyzed \cite{hofbauer2003evolutionary,sandholm2010population}.
-This class of learning dynamics involves repeated play of a static game where the payoff functions remain unchanged.
-It is only recently that evolutionary learning with dynamic payoff functions have been investigated \cite{arcak2020dissipativity,park2019payoff}.
+This setting is generalized in \cite{eksin2016disease} and \cite{hota2020impacts} to include network interactions.
+The COVID-19 pandemic led to renewed interest in this topic, with several recent papers exploring game-theoretic protection and vaccination strategies for the class of SIR epidemic and its variants \cite{amini2022epidemic,kordonis2022dynamic,altman2022mask}.
+While these works characterize Nash equilibrium strategies under various assumptions on the payoffs and population heterogeneity, they do not explore (i) (evolutionary) learning dynamics for the decision-makers and (ii) equilibria (and their stability) of the epidemic dynamics under game-theoretic strategies.